Is Your School Ready to Start a PTA?

 Meeting #2 – PTA Affiliation Meeting

-The purpose of this meeting is to discuss New Jersey PTA with a larger group and gauge whether there is enough interest to create and sustain a PTA in the community.
-If so, at this meeting individuals will be found to serve on the new PTA steering committee.
+This meeting aims to discuss New Jersey PTA with a larger group and gauge whether there is enough interest to create and sustain a PTA in the community.
+If so, at this meeting, individuals will be found to serve on the new PTA steering committee.

-This meeting focuses on review of the Starting Your New PTA Manual and will assist the steering committee as they build standing rules, develop a budget and other items necessary for the charter meeting.
+This meeting focuses on a review of the Starting Your New PTA Manual.
+It will assist the steering committee as they build standing rules and develop a budget and other items necessary for the charter meeting.

 Meeting #3 – Charter Meeting

 This is the meeting where the official vote to become a PTA/PTSA will take place.
-During this meeting, the charter memberships will be accepted (should have at least 25 members) and a vote on the standing rules, budget, and the nominating committee.
+During this meeting, the charter memberships will be accepted (should have at least 25 members), and a vote on the standing rules, budget, and the nominating committee will be held.

 Remaining Meetings – Foundation Meetings

 These are a series of meetings in which the new PTA support team will assist your new officers in building a lasting foundation for your PTA.
-They will include training, goal setting, committee chair and volunteer recruitment, fiduciary responsibilities and much more.
+They will include training, goal setting, committee chair, volunteer recruitment, fiduciary responsibilities, and much more.